tpaau/dots/README.md

 # Dotfiles

-**My Hyprland desktop dotfiles, feel free to use in your own rices!**
+**My Hyprland desktop dotfiles with a custom theme switcher!**

+DISCLAIMER: This project is still in development.
+It may contain bugs and unfinished features.

 ## My Setup